- unsafe.Pointer

 In Go, values are computed at compile time, while in Java, part of the logic occurs at runtime.

 Use iota for declarative sets of values, but do not rely on their order in the API.
 The reason is that changing the order of constants will change the values.
-Under the hood, iota is just auto-increment, and the compiler does not fix values rigidly.
+Under the hood, iota is just auto-increment, and the compiler does not lock the values firmly.
 In Java, enum is safer, because it has a type and a name, not just a number.
-In Go, it is better to explicitly set values if they are involved in external contracts (for example, API).
+In Go, it's better to explicitly define values if they are involved in external contracts (for example, API).

 Interface internals (itab, dynamic dispatch)

-Interfaces in Go are not just abstractions, but concrete structures in runtime.
+Interfaces in Go are not just abstractions, but concrete structures at runtime.
 Each interface value consists of two parts: type (itab) and data pointer.

-itab (interface table) is a structure that stores information about the type and the method table.
-When you call a method through an interface, dynamic dispatch occurs through this table.
+itab (interface table) is a structure that holds type information and a method table.
+When you invoke a method through an interface, dynamic dispatch occurs through this table.

 In Java, interfaces are implemented through virtual tables (vtable) and invokevirtual/invokeinterface.
 The JVM can optimize calls through inline and devirtualization.